By Dr. Wayne C. Moore

-The State of Tennessee was originally a part of North Carolina, and was claimed as a hunting-ground by the Chickasaw, Choctaw, Shawnee, and the Six Nations of the Iroquois.
-No tribe made it a fixed habitation with the exception of the Cherokee, who dwelt in the extreme southeast part.
+The State of Tennessee was originally a part of North Carolina and was claimed as a hunting-ground by the Chickasaw, Choctaw, Shawnee, and the Six Nations of the Iroquois.
+No tribe made it a fixed habitation except for the Cherokee, who dwelt in the extreme southeast part.
 Earl Loudon, governor of Virginia, sent Andrew Lewis to the region in 1756 to plant a settlement, and he built Fort Loudon, on the Tennessee River, about 30 miles from present-day Knoxville.
 The fort was besieged by Indians in 1760 and captured, with its inhabitants being murdered or reduced to captivity.
 However, armed men from Virginia and North Carolina retook the fort in 1761 and worked with the Indians for peace.

-Immigrants from North Carolina, led by James Bobinson, settled on the Watauga River, one of the head streams of the Tennessee, in 1708.
-It was on lands of the Cherokee, from whom the settlers obtained an eight year lease in 1771.
-There, they organized themselves and adopted a code of laws signed by each adult individual of the colony.
+Immigrants from North Carolina, led by James Bobinson, settled on the Watauga River, one of the Tennessee River’s headstreams, in 1708.
+It was on lands of the Cherokee, from whom the settlers obtained an eight-year lease in 1771.
+They organized themselves and adopted a code of laws signed by each adult individual of the colony.

-Others soon joined them and extended settlements down the valley of the Holston River and over intervening ridges to the Clinch River and one or two other streams.
+Others soon joined them and extended settlements down the Holston River valley and over intervening ridges to the Clinch River and one or two other streams.
 Yet others penetrated Powell Valley and began a settlement in the southwest corner of Virginia.

-When North Carolina finally ratified the Constitution of the United States in 1789, it also ceded its western lands, which would become Tennessee.
-Sevier, in the meantime continued to serve in the North Carolina Senate until he was elected to the United States Congress, a position he held from June, 1790 until March, 1791.
+When North Carolina finally ratified the United States Constitution in 1789, it also ceded its western lands, which would become Tennessee.
+In the meantime, Sevier continued to serve in the North Carolina Senate until he was elected to the United States Congress, a position he held from June 1790 until March 1791.

 In 1790, Tennessee was organized, together with Kentucky, as “The Territory South of the Ohio,” more commonly known as the Southwest Territory.
-William Blount was appointed by President George Washington as the territorial governor.
+President George Washington appointed William Blount as the territorial governor.

-His victory at the Battle of Horseshoe Bend in Alabama in 1814 utterly destroyed Creek military power and propelled not only Jackson, but also his lieutenants, William Carroll and Sam Houston, to national prominence.
+His victory at the Battle of Horseshoe Bend in Alabama in 1814 utterly destroyed the Creek military power and propelled Jackson and his lieutenants, William Carroll and Sam Houston, to national prominence.
 Andrew Jackson was appointed major general in the U.S. Army and given command of the Southern military district just in time to meet an impending British invasion of the Gulf Coast.

 When British forces threatened New Orleans, Jackson took command of the defenses, including militia from several western states and territories.
 He was a strict officer but was popular with his troops, who often said he was as “tough as hickory,” which garnered him the nickname that he bore through life, of “Old Hickory.”

-Three years later he led another force composed largely of Tennesseans into Florida, fighting the First Seminole War.
-For Tennessee, these military campaigns resulted in the clearing of Indian claims to nearly all of the state and the Chickasaw Treaty of 1818, extended Tennessee’s western boundary to the Mississippi River.
-Opening up a rich, new agricultural region for settlement, Western Tennessee boomed until the Panic of 1819 ruined most of the banks and many individuals.
-However, by the mid 1820’s the state’s economy bounced back and it one of the centers of the South’s new cotton boom.
+Three years later, he led another force composed largely of Tennesseans into Florida, fighting the First Seminole War.
+For Tennessee, these military campaigns resulted in the clearing of Indian claims to nearly all of the state, and the Chickasaw Treaty of 1818, extended Tennessee’s western boundary to the Mississippi River.
+Opening up a rich, new agricultural region for settlement, Western Tennessee boomed until the Panic of 1819 ruined most banks and many individuals.
+However, by the mid-1820s, the state’s economy bounced back, and it one of the South’s new cotton boom centers.

-By 1830, the number of African Americans in the state was over 140,000, most of which were slaves working on large plantations or in the area of the Mississippi Delta working in transportation.
-At the convention of 1834, efforts to abolish slavery were once again made, but were badly defeated.
+By 1830, the number of African Americans in the state was over 140,000, most of which were slaves working on large plantations or in the Mississippi Delta area working in transportation.
+At the convention of 1834, efforts to abolish slavery were once again made but were badly defeated.
 In fact, the state also retracted the suffrage that had earlier been allowed for free black men.